-The roles of mothers, fathers and extended family are vital in the first 1000 days of baby’s life from conception until bub is 2 years old, to make sure bub grows up strong with good wellbeing.
+The roles of mothers, fathers and extended family are vital from the earliest days of conception until bub is 2 years old, to make sure bub grows up strong with good wellbeing.

 Dad plays an important part in those first 1000 days.
 When men’s roles and responsibilities are not acknowledged, the very foundations of our community is disrupted.
 Our cultural ways of growing up kids in nurturing homes is denied.